MG Software.

 6. Testing Library

-Family of testing utilities that focuses on testing components the way users experience them.
-Testing Library encourages writing accessible code by testing via roles, labels, and text rather than implementation details.
+Family of testing utilities that focuses on testing components the way users experience them rather than internal implementation details.
+Testing Library encourages writing accessible code by testing via roles, labels, and text.
+Available for React, Vue, Angular, Svelte, and more.
+It is recommended by the React documentation and is the de facto standard for component testing.
+Free and open-source with 19,000+ GitHub stars.

 Pros

-• +Framework-agnostic: works with React, Vue, Angular, and more
+• +Framework-agnostic: works with React, Vue, Angular, Svelte, and Preact

 Cons